-33. Please give a detailed explanation for how "new funding" is allocated.
+31. Please give a detailed explanation for how "new funding" or "state investment" is allocated.

 - Universities are scored on Excellence and Improvement on each of the ten metrics.
 The higher score for each metric is summed for a final score.
 The maximum score was 50 points prior to 2016-17.
 Starting in 2016-17 each metric is worth 10 points with a maximum score of 100 points. - Prior to 2016-17, universities were required to earn at least 26 points to receive new funding.
-From in 2016-17 until 2018-19, the requirement was51 points in order to be eligible for new funding. - The new allocation methodology (approved November 2018) now requires the following: - i.
+From in 2016-17 until 2018-19, the requirement was 51 points in order to be eligible for new funding. - o The new allocation methodology (approved November 2018) now requires the following: - i.
 Institutions with the top 3 scores are eligible for the state's investment.
 In the case of a tie for the top 3 scores, the tie will go to the benefit of the institutions. - ii.
 All institutions with a score the same or higher as the previous year, are eligible for their proportional amount of the state's investment. - iii.
 Any institution with a score less than the previous year but the previous year's score was higher or the same than the year before, is eligible for their proportional amount of the state's investment. - iv.
-Any institution with a score the same or lower than the previous year's score for two consecutive years shall submit a student success plan to the Board for consideration at its August/September meeting that specifies the activities and strategies for improving the institution's performance metrics in order to be eligible for their proportional amount of the state's investment.
-The baseline scores begin with the June, 2018 results.
+Any institution with a score the same or lower than the previous year's score for two consecutive years shall submit a student success plan to the Board for consideration at its August/September meeting that specifies the activities and strategies for improving the institution's performance metrics in order to be eligible for their proportional amount of the state's investment. - v.
+Any institution with a score lower than 70 points must submit a student success plan to the Board for consideration at its August/September meeting that specifies the activities and strategies for improving the institution's performance metrics in order to be eligible for 50 percent of their proportional amount of the state's investment. - Eligible universities receive new funding proportional to their existing recurring base funds compared to the total system recurring base funds, excluding IFAS and medical schools.

-- Eligible universities receive new funding proportional to their existing recurring base funds compared to the total system recurring base funds, excluding IFAS and medical schools. - The three highest scoring universities are eligible for distribution of any new funds remaining based on final point total. - 34.
-Please explain the impact on a university that scores below the point threshold in terms of the "base" funding at risk. - Prior to 2016-17, if a university scores below 26 points and loses a portion of its base budget, the reduction is only for one year.
-The following year the base budget would be restored (answer provided by Florida Board of Governors Chair, Mori Hosseni, and Vice Chair, Tom Kuntz). - Starting in 2016-17, the point threshold is now 51 points but the process remains the same. - 35.
-Please explain the sources of funding that make up the "base" funding at risk and if only recurring funding included - The base funding at risk includes both Lottery and General Revenue E&G funds.
+The three highest scoring universities are eligible for distribution of any new funds remaining based on final point total.

+32. Please explain the impact on a university that scores below the point threshold in terms of the "base funding" or "institutional investment" at risk.

+- Prior to 2016-17, if a university scores below 26 points and loses a portion of its base budget, the reduction is only for one year.
+The following year the base budget would be restored (answer provided by Florida Board of Governors Chair, Mori Hosseni, and Vice Chair, Tom Kuntz). - From 2016-17 to 2019-20, the point threshold was 51 points and the process remained the same. - Starting in 2020-21, the point threshold is now 60 points and the process remains the same.

+33. Please explain the sources of funding that make up the "base" funding at risk and if only recurring funding included

+The base funding at risk includes both Lottery and General Revenue E&G funds.
 Only recurring funding is included.

-36. How is the prorated share of base funding at risk for each institution calculated?
+34. How is the prorated share of base funding at risk for each institution calculated?